marwahsparsh24/Air-Quality/README.md

 **Model Evaluation:**
 1. Model_bias.py: Evaluates model bias to ensure fairness and reliability.
 2. bestmodel.py: Determines and finalizes the best-performing model.

+## delete_table.py

+•	Deletes the specified BigQuery table (airquality-438719.airqualityuser.allfeatures).

+•	Introduces a delay to ensure the deletion is propagated.

+•	Verifies whether the table still exists and confirms deletion.

+•	Provides error handling for issues encountered during the process.

+## saving_bigquery.py

+This script is designed to load, process, and insert feature-engineered data (in pickle format) from GCS into BigQuery, where it can be used for further analysis or model training.
+It ensures proper handling of timestamps and performs batch insertions to optimize data loading.
+Additionally, it checks and creates the target BigQuery table if necessary.

+•	Creates a BigQuery client to interact with the BigQuery project (airquality-438719).

+•	Initializes a Cloud Storage client to access data from a GCS bucket (airquality-mlops-rg).

+•	Specifies paths to feature-engineered data stored in GCS (test and train sets in pickle format).

+•	Downloads the pickle files containing the feature-engineered data from the specified GCS bucket.

+•	Deserializes the files using pickle to load the data into Python

+•	Ensures that the timestamp column is correctly formatted as datetime and is present in the dataset.

+•	Converts the timestamp to ISO 8601 format and prepares the feature data for BigQuery

+•	Converts each row of data into a dictionary containing various features like PM2.5, rolling means, and other time-based features.

+•	Each dictionary is then serialized into a JSON string and appended to a list

+•	The data is uploaded in batches of 1000 rows to BigQuery using the insert_rows_json method.

+•	The script handles errors during insertion and prints success or error messages accordingly.

+•	Before inserting data, the script checks if the target table (airquality-438719.airqualityuser.allfeatures) exists in BigQuery.

+•	If the table doesn’t exist, it creates the table with the defined schema:

+    1. timestamp (nullable TIMESTAMP).
+    2. feature_data (nullable STRING for storing JSON data)

+•	Finally, the script calls the function to insert data for both test and train datasets into the BigQuery table